sarbbottam/sheer/README.md

 ---

-Copyright (c) 2015, Sarbborram Bandyopadhyay.
+Copyright (c) 2015, Sarbbottam Bandyopadhyay.
 All rights reserved.
 Copyrights licensed under the MIT License.
 See the accompanying LICENSE file for terms.